top of page

 Application Deadline: Applications typically close in March.

-Eligibility: Applicants must attend a high school in Boston, Worcester, or Springfield (depending on the location of the application).
-Students in grades 10, 11, and 12 are eligible to apply.
+Eligibility: Students in grades 10, 11, and 12 who attend a high school in Boston, Worcester, or Springfield (depending on the location of the application).

 Location: Roxbury, Boston, MA